bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lloyd-humphrey.md

 * Lloyd next turned his attention to the study of the Earth's magnetic field.
 * Lloyd had made a magnetic survey of Ireland in 1834 and 1835 and, near the end of the latter year he contacted Gauss starting their correspondence on geo-magnetism.
 * The work being carried out in Germany prompted the British Association, together with the Royal Society, to set up a committee in 1838 consisting of John Herschel, William Whewell, George Peacock and Humphrey Lloyd.
-* Lloyd's father, Bartholomew Lloyd, had established a magnetic observatory in Dublin after becoming Provost which was built in 1837-38.
 * Humphrey Lloyd had taken charge of the observatory and fitted it out with instruments of his own design.
-* In the second week of July of that year Lloyd married Dorothea Bulwer, the only daughter of the Rev James Bulwer who was rector of Hunworth-cum-Stody in Norfolk, England.
-* Lloyd and his wife spent their honeymoon travelling through Switzerland and northern Italy where they visited the observatory in Milan and Lloyd attended a meeting of the Italian Physical Society at Turin in September.
-* In the summer of 1841, Lloyd and his wife were touring again, this time visiting Paris to study the French contributions.
 * In 1843 Lloyd became a senior fellow of Trinity College, Dublin and at that time resigned from the Erasmus Smith Chair of Natural and Experimental Philosophy.
 * In 1862 Lloyd became vice-Provost of Trinity College, Dublin, then five years later he became Provost, a position he held for 14 years until his death.
 * As a fellow of Trinity, Lloyd was required to take holy orders and he received his D.D. in 1840.